 Best for: athletes, inventors and makers, creative sports fans

-Sports equipment was an $18.4 billion industry in 2022, and the market is forecasted to grow at a CAGR of 4.6% through 2027.
-An increasing percentage of those sales are expected to come through online channels, with the majority of sales forecasted to be online by 2024.
+$18.4 billion industry in 2022, and the market is forecasted to grow at a CAGR of 4.6% through 2027.
+An increasing percentage of those sales are expected to come through online channels, with the majority of sales estimate to be online in 2024.
 This puts it among the best millionaire business ideas for sports lovers looking to start an e-commerce business.

 WeBall Sports was started by a former football player with just $1,000, and grew its revenue to $1.5 million a year in 5 years.
 You can hear how he achieved 600% growth in this interview: